richardjlyon/richardlyon-blog/content/feminism/170905-Feminism and false rape allegations.md

 ---
 title: Feminism and false rape allegations
-description: Jemma Beale’s eventual prosecution for a series of false allegations of sexual assault and rape reveals gender feminism’s powerful grip on UK politics, and on its criminal justice system.
+description: Jemma Beale’s eventual prosecution for a series of false allegations of sexual assault and rape reveals gender feminism’s powerful grip on UK politics, and on its criminal justice system
 date: "2017-09-05T22:40:32.169Z"
 tags:
   - "False Rape Allegations"